 Chris Murray has more than 30 years of experience as a print and broadcast journalist.
 He has been covering sports on a regular basis since 1994.
 Throughout his career as a journalist, Murray has covered the Super Bowl, World Series, the NCAA Tournament, the NBA Playoffs and world championship boxing as well as other sporting events.
 Outside of sports, he has covered the Michigan legislature and Washington, D.C. government.

-Murray is currently a freelance writer with the Philadelphia Sunday Sun and covers both pro and college sports teams in Philadelphia.
+Murray is currently the host of The Chris Murray Report on WURD Radio in Philadelphia and a freelance writer with the Philadelphia Sunday Sun.
+He covers both pro and college sports teams in Philadelphia.
+Murray also writes about sports and race.
 He is a frequent guest on local sports talk radio in Philadelphia including 94 WIP-FM and 900 AM WURD.

 From 2004 to 2009, Murray was a sports writer/columnist with the Philadelphia Tribune.
 He covered both pro and college sports which included events like the 2008 World Series, the 2009 NCAA Tournament-First and Second Rounds, the 2007 East men’s East Regional Final and the 2004 NFC Championship Game.

 Murray was one of two finalists for the 2009 National Association of Black Journalist’s Excellence in Journalism Award in sports writing for newspapers with under 150,000 circulation.
 In 2008, he was a recipient of the Negro League Baseball Museum’s Sam Lacy Award as its Baseball Writer of the Year.
 His work as a freelancer has appeared in the Baltimore Sun, the Grio.com, the Boston Globe and the Providence Journal.